 Steve Dyson continues our series of first-person pieces to mark the 20th anniversary of HTFP

 The regional press receives too-cursory a glance from doom-mongering, London-centric media experts.
-So we’ve let experienced former editor Steve Dyson loose to critique regional or local newspapers from across the UK in a column that ran from 2010 to 2020.
+We therefore let experienced former editor Steve Dyson loose to critique regional or local newspapers from across the UK in a column that ran from 2010 to 2020.

 To contact Steve, visit www.dysonmedia.co.uk.

 Former editor names the five journalists who stood out for him this year

 Is the industry moving on from giving content away for free?

 Memoir will ‘ring bells for older journalists everywhere’ says blogger

 Former editor runs the rule over recent journalists’ books